showclix/ShowClixClientPHP/README.markdown

 The API does allow for extensions to be placed in the URIs.
 This will dictate which format your representation will be in.
 For example http://api.showclix.com/Event/1234.json would return a JSON formatted representation of this Event Instance, whereas http://api.showclix.com/Event/1234.xml would return the same Event Instance formatted in XML.
 At this time, only JSON is supported, however XML and YAML support is expected soon.
 Presently when an extension is left of the default format (JSON) is assumed.

-## Client Library ##

-ShowClix provides developers with a one-file library, written in php, in order to ease development of web applications based on the ShowClix RESTful API.
-It is contained in the rest.php file found in the developer package, and consists of a single class, Server, which has the following useful methods:

-Constructor:
-The constructor takes a single associative array as its parameter.
-Possible keys are:

-* 'protocol' -- Either 'http' or 'https'
-* 'base_url' -- If you don't have explicit directions on how to change this, don't
-* 'clientcert' -- full path to the client certificate that ShowClix signed.
-This doesn't have to be present if the 'protocol' is 'http'
-* 'clientkey' -- full path to the client key used to create the client certificate signing request you sent to ShowClix.
-The key should be in PEM format, and should not have a password.
-* 'verifypeer' -- usually used in conjunction with 'base_url' -- if you weren't directed to set it, then you shouldn't need to touch it.
-* 'is\_sanbox' -- set to `TRUE` if you're using the developer sandbox.

-build\_url($rest)

-Generates a url for use with the rest of the framework with the protocl and base_url appropriately prepended to $rest.
-Example:

-* `$server->build_url('/Event/1234'); // By default: 'http://api.showclix.com/Event/1234'`

-> build\_uri($info)

-Takes the same thing as the first argument to get_resource, and turns it into a URI, if necessary.

-> extract\_from\_uri($info)

-Returns an array where the first element is an Resource name, and the second element is an Resource ID that correspond to the given URI

-NOTE: For the purposes of `get_resource`, `modify_resource` and `delete_resource`, the first argument is either a URI obtained from some server output, or it's an associative array with the keys:

-* 'entity' -- the name of the Resource with which you wish to deal (i.e. 'Event', 'Seller', etc.)
-* 'id' -- the id of the Resource you're accessing.

-> get\_resource($entityid\_or\_uri, $verbose=false)

-Retrieves the given resource, returning it as an object.

-> modify\_resource($entityid\_or\_uri, $modifications, $verbose=false)

-Modifies the specified resource, only updating the keys mentioned in `$modifications` with the corresponding values.

-> delete\_resource($entityid\_or\_uri, $verbose=false)

-Deletes the given resource.

-> create\_resource($entity, $initial, $verbose=false)

-Creates an Entity of the given type using initial values drawn from $initial